 Shmuck Bait: In this strip, Roger is presented with a button with a warning sign reading "For the love of God do not push this button!", as a filler strip.
 Doc Nickel invited readers to suggest the results of pressing the button, and got several hundred replies (after expecting only a dozen or so).
 Strips illustrating the suggestions were usually posted on Tuesdays and Thursdays.

-Shout-Out: Quite a few of them are for fairly old movies and old TV series:
+Shout-Out: Quite a few of them are for fairly old movies and old TV series, the list available here.

 Doc: Hey Roj?
 Did you take my last Dew?
 Roger: You can't prove anything!
 I don't even own a flamethrower.
 Doc: Oooh-kay.
 I was just asking because...
 Roger: It must've been Swampy!
 He probably took it!
 Doc: Well, Swamps doesn't usually set fire to the fridge to cover his tracks.